 41. Rise to the escape room game challenge

 Put your problem solving skills to the test as you work to solve mysteries and decode clues to escape your themed room before your designated time is up.
 Our guide to Orlando’s escape room games includes multiple mind-bending options.

 42. Zip line after dark

 There are several places in Central Florida to go zip lining, but only a few offer after dark fun.
 Located just over an hour from Orlando, The Canyons Zip Line and Adventure Park offers multiple courses and experiences, including a night time adventure.
 During the Full Moon Zip Tour, you'll spend 1.5 hours traversing 5 zip lines (one over water!) and a rope bridge with only glow sticks to light your way.
-Tours are available once a month beginning in August 2021.

 45. Have a food truck date

 Nicknamed “Orlando’s Original Art Party,” 1st Thursdays at the Orlando Museum of Art invites visitors to the museum for art, live music, mingling, and a cash bar.
 Admission is $20 and includes access to the featured exhibit at the museum.

 It doesn't get more romantic than watching the sun dip below the horizon with your love.
 Pair this nightly spectacle with dinner at one of these local dining spots offering prime sunset views.